Package Leaflet: Information for the Patient

 0-5 ml | SmofKabiven and SmofKabiven EF (activated bag of 493 ml) with electrolytes and vitamins as indicated above |

-The disposal of unused medication and all materials that have come into contact with it will be carried out in accordance with local regulations.
+The disposal of unused medicine and all materials that have been in contact with it should be done in accordance with local regulations.

-Shelf life after mixing
+Shelf-life after mixing